leocavalcante/cheer-your-title/README.md

-# cheer-your-title
+# Cheer your title
-Sometimes your &lt;title> tag needs some joy
+Sometimes your &lt;title&gt; tag needs some joy